oroinc/crm/Resources/doc/create_configuration.md

 }
 ```

-Then you can instanciate to configure a service as :
+Then you can instanciate precedent object to configure a connector service as :
 ```php
 <?php
 $configuration = new CsvConfiguration();